How to Optimize Your Ecommerce Checkout Process For Better Customer Experience in 2020

 Display trust signals

-Since customers are going to enter sensitive information such as their credit card or debit card details on your website, you need to make sure that your site is secure.
+Since customers will enter sensitive information on your website, such as their credit or debit card details, you must ensure it is secure.

 Take a look at how LFA Machines uses trust signals on the checkout page: